General resources on copyright law:

 Do you ever wonder why:

 - iTunes charges you $1.29 per song?

-- videos in You Tube of recent episodes of GLEE are quickly taken down?
+- videos in You Tube of recent episodes of The Walking Dead are quickly taken down?

 Copyright is a federal law that gives creators of media the exclusive rights to copy, distribute, and mash up the things they create for a limited time.
 As you work on any assignment that includes digital media (e.g., images, video, or music) it is good practice to make sure you are abiding by copyright laws.

 What is Fair Use?